dahtah/KirchhoffForests.jl/docs/src/gtr.md

 - Then, within each tree of the sampled forest, propagate the measurement in the root.
 See [pilavci2021graph](@cite) for more details.

-This estimator can be called in RandomForest.jl as follows:
+This estimator can be called in KirchoffForests.jl as follows:
 ```@jldoctest
-julia> using RandomForests,Graphs,LinearAlgebra,Random,PyPlot
+julia> using KirchoffForests,Graphs,LinearAlgebra,Random,PyPlot

 julia> rng = MersenneTwister(12345); # Set random seed